Capex utilisation in DFC increased by 21%: Railways

-New Delhi, Feb 15 (IANS) Railway Minister Piyush Goyal on Monday reviewed the progress of the Dedicated Freight Corridor Corporation India Ltd (DFCCIL) with top officials of the Railways Board, and the DFCCIL.
+New Delhi: Railway Minister Piyush Goyal on Monday reviewed the progress of the Dedicated Freight Corridor Corporation India Ltd (DFCCIL) with top officials of the Railways Board, and the DFCCIL.

 During the meeting, the senior officials apprised the Minister about the current status of the project.